braydie/HowToBeAProgrammer/2-Intermediate/README.md

 # 2. Intermediate

 - Personal Skills
 	- How to Stay Motivated
 	- How to be Widely Trusted
-  - How to Trafeoff Time vs. Space
+	- How to Tradeoff Time vs. Space
+	- How to Stress Test
 	- How to Balance Brevity and Abstraction
 	- How to Learn New Skills
 	- Learn to Type
 	- How to Do Integration Testing
 	- Communication Languages
 	- Heavy Tools
-  - How to analyse data
+	- How to analyze data
 - Team Skills
 	- How to Manage Development Time
 	- How to Manage Third-Party Software Risks
 	- How to Manage Consultants
 	- How to Communicate the Right Amount
-  - How to Disagree with Honesty and Get Away with It
+	- How to Disagree Honestly and Get Away with It
 - Judgement
 	- How to Tradeoff Quality Against Development Time
 	- How to Manage Software System Dependence
-  - How to Device if Software is Too Immature
+	- How to Decide if Software is Too Immature
 	- How to Make a Buy vs. Build Decision
 	- How to Grow Professionally
 	- How to Evaluate Interviewees
 	- How to Know When to Apply Fancy Computer Science
 	- How to Talk to Non-Engineers